MP Estate Planning UK

 Limits on benefits to other beneficiaries: the £3,000 or 3% allowance

-Other individuals may be named, but their annual gifts are capped.
-The limit is the lower of £3,000 or 3% of the trust’s maximum value.
-That keeps the arrangement qualifying while allowing modest family support.
+Other individuals may be named in the trust deed, but their annual entitlements are strictly capped.
+The limit is the lower of £3,000 or 3% of the trust fund’s maximum value in any tax year.
+That keeps the arrangement within the qualifying rules while allowing modest payments to other family members — for example, small gifts or contributions towards a carer’s expenses.

 RuleWhat it meansPractical effect

-Third‑party capLower of £3,000 or 3% per yearAllows small gifts but protects qualifying status
+Third‑party capLower of £3,000 or 3% of trust value per yearAllows small payments to others but protects the trust’s qualifying status with HMRC

-Letter of wishes sits alongside the legal terms.
-It guides trustees on priorities such as comfort and stability while respecting the strict rules that secure the tax treatment.
+A letter of wishes sits alongside the trust deed.
+It is non-binding but guides trustees on priorities such as comfort, stability, specific care preferences and the beneficiary’s daily routine — while respecting the strict structural rules that secure the favourable tax treatment.

 Tax treatment in practice: inheritance tax, income tax and capital gains tax

-How a trust is taxed can shape whether a lifetime plan preserves both care and cash.
-We break the main rules into clear steps so you can see the trade-offs.
+How a trust is taxed can make the difference between a fund that lasts a lifetime and one that is steadily eroded.
+We break the main rules into clear steps so you can see the trade-offs between a standard discretionary trust and a qualifying disabled person’s trust.

 tax treatment